-1) NOTE paper IPHC-2021-RAB022-07.3 that presents estimates of the effects of whale interactions on FISS catch rates through the space-time modelling.
+- NOTE paper IPHC-2021-SRB019-05.4 that presents an approach to accounting for the effects of whale interactions on FISS catch rates through the space-time modelling. - 2) RECOMMEND that the Secretariat should apply such an approach going forwards.